tasmota/docs/Shutter-and-Steppers.md

 3. Complete list of commands is available at [Blinds, Shutters and Roller Shades Commands](Commands.md#blinds-shutters-and-roller-shades).
 4. For connnections Stepper motor ans Stepper drivers use [Wiring diagrams](#wiring-diagrams).

+***NOTE 0:***
+- you can use different stepper drivers like, for example A4988/DRV8825/TMC2208.
+- you can use different onli bipolar stepper motor like, for example 28BYJ-48/Nema-17/Nema-23.
+- you must use the same combination of stepper drivers and stepper motors.
+- you must configire stepper drivers

 ***NOTE 1:***
  if you use 1 stepper motor cofiguration.
  - if you use only one stepper motor, you must step-by-step execute the commands for SHUTTER1 only.